Cloufield/GWASTutorial/14_gcta_greml/README.md

 Overall computational time: 0.08 sec.
 ```

+!!! warning
+    We only included a limited number of samples (<500) in this analysis, which is insufficient.

+It is helpful to check the [FAQ section of GCTA](https://yanglab.westlake.edu.cn/software/gcta/#FAQ) if you encounter any errors.

 ## Reference

 - Yang, J., Lee, S. H., Goddard, M. E., & Visscher, P. M. (2011).
 GCTA: a tool for genome-wide complex trait analysis.
 The American Journal of Human Genetics, 88(1), 76-82.